mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

 1. git repositories may feature a dot (`.`) in their name, though Grafana folders and dashboards should not feature a dot in their name
 1. archived git repositories should be ignored
 1. git repositories that have no default branch should be ignored
-1. in addition to being driven dynamically by `Dockerfile`s homed in git repositories (as describd above), the automation should also support creating additional Grafana folders and dashboards from a static, hard-coded list provided via a YAML file
+1. in addition to being driven dynamically by `Dockerfile`s homed in git repositories (as described above), the automation should also support creating additional Grafana folders and dashboards from a static, hard-coded list provided via a YAML file

 While the above-listed requirements are a bit contrived, they offer an example scenario through which some more advanced, less obvious Terraform features can be exercised and demonstrated.